Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations: VC Regularization of SSL Projector's Output Enforces Pairwise Independent Features at the Encoder's Output

-\begin{proof} Let us consider the last block of such MLP, \textit{i.e.} a fully-connected linear layer followed by an elementwise nonlinearity.
-According to \cref{prop:nonlinar_proj}, applying VCReg to the MLP, \textit{i.e.} at the output of the nonlinearity will enforce pairwise independence under corresponding kernel for the input of the nonlinearity, which is also the output of the last linear layer.
-If the latter is wide enough so that it can be considered orthogonal, Theorem 11 in~\cite{comon1994independent} ensures that pairwise independence is preserved for the input of the layer.
-We can then recursively extend the result backward to the whole MLP.
-If the last MLP layer is a fully-connected linear, then~\cref{prop:linar_proj} applies and we go back to the preceding elementwise nonlinearity. \end{proof} \cref{fig:implicit_reg_random} in \cref{app:more_hsic} shows that each layer in the random MLP is recursively VC-regularized from VCReg being applied only at the projector's output.
-Following \cref{cor:composition}, we can expect that wider projectors are beneficial to enforce pairwise independence while adding layers or learning the projector is not necessary; see \cref{sec:exp} for empirical validation. \paragraph{Extension to BarlowTwins and W-MSE, and generality of VCReg.}~Our results focus on VCReg as formulated in VICReg but can in fact be extended to methods that constrain the covariance of $\mZ$ explicitly, namely BarlowTwins and W-MSE \citep{balestriero2022contrastive}.
+\paragraph{Extension to BarlowTwins and W-MSE, and generality of VCReg.}~Our results focus on VCReg as formulated in VICReg but can in fact be extended to methods that constrain the covariance of $\mZ$ explicitly, namely BarlowTwins and W-MSE \citep{balestriero2022contrastive}.
 Indeed, the objective in W-MSE (Equations 3-4 in~\citet{ermolov2021whitening}) is VICReg with explicit constraint on the variance and covariance.
 Increasing the variance and covariance hyper-parameters in VICReg produces W-MSE hence our results extend seamlessly.
 The objective from~\cref{eq:BT} in BarlowTwins is also similar to VICReg.
 The derivation, deferred to \cref{proof:BT}, shows that minimizing the constrained form of BarlowTwins objective from~\cref{eq:BT} is equivalent to minimizing VICReg's invariance term whilst explicitly constraining the variance covariance terms as in W-MSE; hence our results also hold for BarlowTwins; see \cref{sec:exp} for empirical validation.
 In particular we will see that as BarlowTwins explicitly enforces minimum VCReg, it better optimizes HSIC compared to VICReg with standard hyper-parameters.
 Finally, as opposed to BarlowTwins loss and most SSL methods, VCReg can be used and be beneficial within single branch architectures.
 We provide such use case in \cref{sec:exp}.